 - 1 bay leaf

-- 2 cups fresh spinach leaves (you can substitute kale, swiss chard, or another favorite green)
+- 2 cups fresh spinach leaves (or substitute kale, swiss chard, or another favorite green)

-- 1/4 cup chopped cilantro (you can substitute parsley-- I prefer the flavor of cilantro here)
+- 1/4 cup chopped cilantro (or can substitute parsley-- I prefer the flavor of cilantro here)

 - Heat up the olive oil in a soup pot over medium heat.
 Add the diced onion and carrot.
 Sauté until the onion softens and starts to turn golden.
 Add the garlic and sauté for 1-2 minutes longer until fragrant.